What do you picture when someone says the word “Bulldog”?

 That dogs absorb allergens such as pollens, via their skin, is a fact much misunderstood.

 It is increasingly recognized that the role of the skin as a barrier, or shield against the action of allergens, is crucial to alleviating itchiness.

-However, it’s also beneficial to bath your dog regularly in order to wash allergens away from the surface and reduce their time in contact with the skin.
+However, it’s also beneficial to bathe your dog regularly to wash allergens away from the surface and reduce their time in contact with the skin.

 Using an appropriate shampoo is essential, and of extra benefit think about moisturizing the skin and conditioning the coat.

 A simple way to do this is a leave-in conditioner, which frees you from the extra hassle of applying a product and then rinsing it off.

 Vet’s Best Moisture Mist is great for bulldogs as it’s easy to use, doesn’t leave the coat sticky, and is packed with natural ingredients.

 Moisture Mist contains aloe vera, cucumber extract, sage, and vitamins for maximum comfort and benefit to your bulldog’s coat.